UrosDoe7/lab-environment-for-dynatrace-training/README.md

 To edit the cron, this command :       sudo crontab -e
 And to erase the cron, this one :      sudo crontab -r

-At the end of the workshop, delete the labs resource groups a script is automaticaly generate locally on your Azure Cli bash /home/azureuser/lab-environment-for-dynatrace-training
+At the end of the workshop, to delete the labs resource groups, execute the script which has been automaticaly generated locally on your Azure Cli bash /home/azureuser/lab-environment-for-dynatrace-training

 **INSTALL the Kubernetes environment**  : Go to your Linux VM with the option "Kubernetes : script to deploy Azure Vote App on AKS "= Enabled (see above)